 The route continues through Kežmarok and Červený Kláštor to Krakow, Poland and from there all the way to Santiago de Compostella, Weag told The Slovak Spectator.

-Pilgrimage tourism flourishes in Slovakia also thanks to the country’s deep Catholic traditions with Catholicism surviving even communist repression.
+Pilgrimage tourism flourishes in Slovakia thanks to the country’s deep Catholic traditions, with Catholicism surviving even communist repression.
 According to the last census from 2011, some 62 percent of Slovaks indentify their religion as Catholic.

 One of the oldest pilgrimage sites in the country, Skalka nad Váhom, near Trenčín, is dedicated to saints Svorad-Andrew and Benedict, two hermits who lived in a cave at the turn of the 10th and 11th centuries.
 Today, visitors find the ruins of a former Benedictine monastery from the 12th century.
 The main pilgrimage event is held on Sunday close to each July 17.